vishweshjain/Pineapple/README.md

 # Pineapple Island - Landing Page

-Welcome to the **Pineapple Island** landing page – a beautifully designed, responsive website that introduces a modern, nature-inspired community ideal for GenZ and Millennials.
+Welcome to the **Pineapple Island** landing page – a beautifully designed, responsive static website that introduces a modern, nature-inspired community ideal for GenZ and Millennials.
 This page showcases all key features, offers, and galleries with elegant visuals and smooth structure.

 ---